muratk5n/thirdwave/en/README.md

 ---

-"One year after the presentation of the first Hopium Machina rolling prototype, the French manufacturer of high-end hydrogen-powered sedans, reveals today its concept car, Hopium Machina Vision, and offers for the first time an immersion inside the cabin"
+"French manufacturer of high-end hydrogen-powered sedans, reveals today its concept car, Hopium Machina Vision, and offers for the first time an immersion inside the cabin"

 [[-]](https://www.multivu.com/players/uk/9058251-hopium-machina-vision-the-hydrogen-powered-sedan-unveils-its-interior/)